Cosmian/mse-home-cli/mse_home/template/README.md

 You should edit the following files:
 - `mse_src/` with your own webservice code
 - `Dockerfile` to run your webservice code into a docker
-- `mse.home.toml` to specify some details for the person who will run your code through the `msehome` cli
+- `mse.toml` to specify some details for the person who will run your code through the `msehome` cli
 - `tests` with the tests code which can be run against your webservice
 - `secrets_to_seal.json` and `secrets.json` if necessary to specify your app secrets